mrismanaziz/Reforestation/README.md

-## I used to work in a shoe recycling shop.
-It was sole destroying.
+## Whoever invented the knock-knock joke should get a no bell prize.